sejal2605/Javascript/README.md

 ## Introduction

-This project is aimed at helping me to improve my JavaScript skills.
+This repository is aimed at helping me to improve my JavaScript skills.
 It includes various JavaScript concepts and features that I've been practicing.

 ## Contact
 Contact Me: